Close

 Amy Greenbaum-Strauss, LCSW, Director of Training

 Amy grew up in Brooklyn, New York, the youngest of two daughters.
-Her father came to the U.S. with his family in 1936, making their harrowing escape from pre-World War II Germany.
-Her mother grew up a first-generation daughter of Russian and Polish immigrants, also in Brooklyn.
-Amy’s father would eventually become an accountant, and Amy’s mother would earn a graduate degree in social work.
+Amy’s father was an accountant, and Amy’s mother earned a degree in and pursued social work.
 In looking at her career, there is a clear line of paying forward the opportunities and experiences that Amy’s parents gave her to the students, clients, and staff with whom Amy works.

 “I did not grow up thinking that I would one day become a social worker,” Amy says, “but I feel that my parents raised me and my sister with the values and experiences that prepared me for a career as one.”